Skip to content

 Masterboard supports Polyglot (.bin) opening book files for both import and export.

-• Import: In the Repertoire Builder, use Import → Import Polyglot Book (.bin) to merge a .bin file into your repertoire.
-Move weights from the book are preserved and editable.
-See Polyglot Book Import & Export.
+• Import: On the Openings page, use the side-nav Import menu → Import Polyglot .bin… to merge a .bin file into a repertoire.
+See Polyglot Books.

-• Export: Use Export → Export as Polyglot (.bin) to produce a .bin file from your repertoire for use with UCI engines.
+• Export: Use a repertoire row’s Export menu → Export Polyglot .bin… to produce a .bin file for use with UCI engines and GUIs.
 Comments and NAG symbols are not included in the Polyglot format.